-The Crisis Prevention Institute is accredited by the International Association for Continuing Education and Training (IACET).
+The Crisis Prevention Institute is accredited by the International Accreditors for Continuing Education and Training (IACET).
 The Crisis Prevention Institute complies with ANSI/IACET Standard, which is recognized internationally as a standard of excellence in instructional practices.
 As a result of this accreditation the Crisis Prevention Institute is authorized to issue the IACET CEU.

 Accreditation Number: 5480900-1